MrDesjardins/stockgame/README.md

 ## Backlog Top Priorities

-- [ ] Make the Loading Animation complete before unmounting the canvas
 - [ ] Make more test for API endpoints (/solution) by mocking service
 - [ ] New button should clean the UI and have some kind of waiting animation
 - [ ] Make the canvas more responsive (mobile friendly?)